yvicky/React/README.md

 ## Available Scripts

+ - In the project ./.jenkinsci directory, you can use Jenkins(file) to execute complete deployment process to AWS.

+ - In the project ./. (root) directrory, you can run ```terraform``` commands to indivudually create AWS resources.

-In the project directory, you can run:
+ - In the project ./. (root) directory, you can run:

 ### `npm start`